quinn-diesel/Tic-Tac-Toe/README.md

   - Divide the code into two sections.
 The global variables (these should be in an object) so they don't float in code and possibly be changed.

-  - If you are repeating yourself, you can probably find a way to write it in one line of code.
+  - If you are repeating yourself, it can probably be done once.

 ## What I would do differently